 On Friday, I listened to a thought provoking Pat Flynn podcast about the Entrepreneurial Mindset, and I am reading Seth Godin’s book, The Icarus Deception.
 The book and the podcast share a similar theme: that creating worthwhile work requires vulnerability, openness, and human connection.

 As Seth points out in his book, this generation is experiencing a growing dissatisfaction with material wealth.
-Corporations continually push towards standardization and efficiency, and the jobs they provide rarely provide an outlet for individual expression and creativity.
-We buy more things than we need, but an abundance of physical artifacts does not bring lasting satisfaction.
+Corporations continually push towards standardization and efficiency, and the jobs they offer rarely give an outlet for personal expression and creativity.
+We buy more things than we need, but many physical artifacts does not bring lasting satisfaction.
 As a result, many of those entering the workplace are seeking to find connections through meaningful work and relationships based on shared purpose.

 Do you find it easy to share your ideas?
 Do you agree that this might create trust and long-lasting relationships that could be of great value to your business?